privatenumber/link/README.md

 	This generates a tarball (`.tgz`) file in the current directory.
 Installing from this simulates the conditions of a published package without actually publishing it.

-	> Tip: If you already have this dependency installed, you can potentially skip this step if there are no changes to the dependency's `package.json`
+	> **Tip:** You can skip this step if this dependency is already installed from npm and there are no changes to the dependency's `package.json`

 2. In the _Consuming package_